 Light Rail Discussions and Outreach

-While the benefits of predictable, gridlock-free travel to Seattle or Bellevue are pretty apparent, the construction of any large public works project also brings some adjustments for residents.
+While the benefits of predictable, gridlock-free travel to Seattle or Bellevue are desirable, the construction of any large public works project also brings some adjustments for residents.
 Typically, in the case of Sound Transit, various temporary and permanent measures (such as traffic control measures, parking, local transit options to reach rail stations, etc) are agreed upon to mitigate for impacts of rail-related construction and operation.

 |Light Rail Outreach Meeting|

 The City and your Councilmembers have been working diligently to gain with key representatives at the local, regional, state, and national level to respect historic agreements, and ensure the maximum transportation benefit possible for Islanders while minimizing undesirable changes to the daily routines of all Islanders.
 Many of these complex, interconnected issues have long histories, and their successful resolution will depend on the support of multiple parties.

 In October 2015, based directly on community input, Council developed a set of 6 priorities that have been used to guide all mobility negotiations with Sound Transit and WSDOT.
 View the updated 2016 language here